daormar/debasher/doc/design_doc_resident.md

   still arrive.
-- This is a convenience, not the only way to trigger a round: a direct external `INTERACT` write into an initiator's own FIFO (e.g. via Talk-to-FIFOs) remains independent of whether a `Supervisor` exists at all or how it is configured, and so would a snapshot timer of the initiator's own (not built, see "Periodic snapshots from a node's own timer" in Future work).
+- This is a convenience, not the only way to trigger a round: a direct external `INTERACT` write into an initiator's own FIFO (e.g. via Talk-to-FIFOs, or `debasher_snapshot_resident`, which writes into the control ports of every node) remains independent of whether a `Supervisor` exists at all or how it is configured, and so would a snapshot timer of the initiator's own (not built, see "Periodic snapshots from a node's own timer" in Future work).

 ## Manual trigger channel